noordan/Remote_433mhz_po/README.md

 The login feature can be used to authenticate against a Microsoft Active directory.
 When you access to the interface from home, you can simply turn on or turn off your lights.
 But from a remote location you have to login to control your power outlets.

+- The c++ libraries which has been used i this project is the following ones:
 [Basic 433mhz support, 433Utils](https://github.com/ninjablocks/433Utils)

 [Nexa support, Homewatch - NewRemoteSwitch](https://github.com/hjgode/homewatch/tree/master/arduino/libraries/NewRemoteSwitch)